architpr/architpr/README.md

 - 🔭 I’m currently working on **counterfeit medicines detector**

-- 🌱 I’m currently learning **DevOps, Power BI, Full Stack Development (MERN) and Data Structures and Algorithms**
+- 🌱 I’m currently learning **DevOps, Power BI and Data Structures and Algorithms**

-- 👯 I’m looking to collaborate on **Full Stack / Data Analytics Projects**
+- 👯 I’m looking to collaborate on **Machine Learning / Data Analytics Projects**

 - 🤝 I’m looking for help with **Open-source contributions and advanced ML techniques**